AdaCore/spark2014/lrm/source/packages.rst

 Refined Depends Aspect
 ~~~~~~~~~~~~~~~~~~~~~~

-.. todo:: The consistency rules will be updated as the
-          model for volatile variables is defined.
-          To be completed in the Milestone 3 version of this document.

-.. todo:: If it is possible to refine null abstract state, then refinements of such
-          state could appear in refined depends statements, but wouldn't map to
-          anything in the depends relation itself and would need to have mode in/out
-          in the refined depends.
-          To be completed in the Milestone 3 version of this document.

-Language Definition
-^^^^^^^^^^^^^^^^^^^

 A subprogram declared in the visible part of a package may have a Refined
 Depends aspect applied to its body or body stub.
 A Refined Depends aspect of a
 subprogram defines a *refinement* of the Depends aspect of the subprogram; that